Serrolepis

-Serrolepis is an extinct genus of prehistoric bony fish.
-It was a highly-specialized small stem-neopterygian with strong jaws and a short head.
+Serrolepis is an extinct genus of prehistoric bony fish that lived during the Ladinian age of the Middle Triassic epoch in what is now Baden-Württemberg, Germany.

+It was a highly specialized small stem-neopterygian with strong jaws and a short head.
 Body shape is variable and known material appears to fall within several size classes & two morphotypes.
 Fossils of Serrolepis are known from the Middle Triassic Erfurt Formation of Germany.